-- They have a fever
+- They have fever or chills

-- They have a new cough
+- They have a new cough or shortness of breath

 CAT’s paratransit service, CAT Mobility, is continuing to operate, but we request that customers only use the service for essential trips since our staffing levels have decreased due to the pandemic.

 CAT also urges customers and employees to follow the below recommendations from the CDC and Georgia Department of Public Health (DPH):

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.